baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

 So, this legal workaround, a holdover of persecution of the dissenters, became the blueprint for roughly 300 years.
 Even in the United States, it was an open question whether State governments **should** recognize a 'church' as a corporation with its own property.
 Only in the early 20th century did "general" corporation statutes become widespread, where legal entities could form on general rules, without a special charter from the legislature.

-But a church could only become only-so-healthy.
+But while so much of what we thinkg of Baptist and Evangelical life flourished under the Toleration scheme, a church could  become only-*so*-healthy.
 The Church's vision of itself became influenced by the law and culture.
 When disagreement or conflict did arrive, the law gave a little more weight to the property-keepers.[^6]

 ## Conclusion